 Some of these variations may occur in practical amplifiers.
 Phase shift may occur before the distortion sets in and further phase shift may be introduced after the point of distortion.
-If the phase shift is due to the fact that the frequency of the signal is either at the high or low end of the spectrum, it will be progressive, all in the same direction, as the signal goes through the amplifier, before and after the point where distortion occurs.
+If the phase shift is due to the fact that the frequency of the signal is either at the high or low end of the spectrum, it will be pro-gressive, all in the same direction, as the signal goes through the amplifier, before and after the point where distortion occurs.
 But if viewed from the point of distortion, the earlier phase shift will be in the opposite direction from the shift after that point (the signal on the X plates will be in advance of the point of distortion and that on the Y plates behind it in phase).

+and that on the Y plates behind it in phase).
 This combination would produce a pattern somewhat like that shown at D in Fig. 1004.
 Phase shift only before or after the distortion point would give an effect similar to the trace shown at A or C respectively of Fig. 1004.

-To aid in recognizing patterns due to practical amplifier distortion, it may therefore be helpful to inject deliberate phase shift into the signal fed to the X plates.
+To aid in recognizing patterns due to practical amplifier distor-tion, it may therefore be helpful to inject deliberate phase shift into the signal fed to the X plates.
 Fig. 1005, shows a simple circuit that will give continuous phase shift variation up to about 30° either way from the zero position.
-The capacitors are marked in terms of their reactance at the frequency for which the network is used.
+The capacitors are marked in terms of their reactance at the frequency for which the net-work is used.
 Of course, it can be used only at one frequency or over a very limited range of frequencies, with any particular set of values, but the arrangement could be modified by switching in different capacitors to provide phase-shift facilities at different preset frequencies.
-This type of network is used for phase shifting in many test instruments.
+This type of network is used for phase shifting in many test instruments. in many test instruments.